Understanding the Cerebrum: Functions and Structure

 Frontal Lobe:

-• The ability to plan, organize, initiate, self-monitor, and manage one’s responses in order to accomplish a goal is referred to as having executive functions.
+- Executive functions refer to the ability to plan, organize, initiate, self-monitor, and manage responses to accomplish a goal.

-• Our personality resides in the frontal lobes, which are thought of as our control center for emotion and behavior.
+- Our personality resides in the frontal lobes, which function as the control center for emotion and behavior.

 Parietal Lobe:

-• There are two distinct functional regions in the parietal lobes.
-In the first, sensory data from various senses is combined to create a single perception (also known as cognition).
+- There are two distinct functional regions in the parietal lobes.
+In the first, the brain combines sensory data from various senses to create a single perception (also known as cognition).

 Occipital Lobe:

-• It is linked to memory formation, object and face identification, color perception, distance and depth perception, and visuospatial processing.
+- It plays a role in memory formation, object and face recognition, color perception, depth and distance perception, and visuospatial processing.

 Temporal lobe: